 In 2021, Lewis Hamilton set a new outright record for most podiums at the track, recording his tenth top three finish.
 Ferrari are the team with the most podium finishes here, with 39 in total.
 Meanwhile, it’s British drivers who lead the way in terms of most podiums for a nationality at Spa.
 British drivers have had 40 top three finishes at the track.

-From the current grid, there are nine drivers who have previously finished on the Belgian Grand Prix podium.
-Lewis Hamilton has the most of the current field with ten, Sebastian Vettel has had six top three finishes at the track, Kimi Raikkonen has had five, while Daniel Ricciardo, Fernando Alonso, Valtteri Bottas and Max Verstappen each have three.
+From the 2022 grid, there are eight drivers who have previously finished on the Belgian Grand Prix podium.
+Lewis Hamilton has the most of the current field with ten, Sebastian Vettel has had six top three finishes at the track, while Daniel Ricciardo, Fernando Alonso, Valtteri Bottas and Max Verstappen each have three.
 Charles Leclerc’s 2019 win is his only podium appearance so far at Spa, while George Russell recorded his maiden podium result at the track in 2021.

 The polesitter has gone on to finish on the podium at this circuit on 35 occasions, including in every season since 2007.